AlexFullmoon/sbsign/README.md

 - Generate and cross-sign keys
 - Download and include Microsoft db (and optionally KEK) keys
 - Download chosen OpenCore version and sign all necessary boot files
-- Sign other .efi executable files (placed into 'user' folder)
+- Sign other .efi executable files

 ### Requirements